datasprayio/single-table/README.md

-# Single Table - a DynamoDB tool
+# Single Table: a DynamoDB tool

 - Make single-table design easy and error-prone
 - Schema definition with serialization and deserialization